jjfenner93/Math-Flashcards/README.md

 A simple math flashcard game.

 Subtract seems to take away by the left and into the negative for now.
-And Division I've just rounded it up with Math.ceil for now.
+Division I've just rounded it up with Math.ceil for now.

-Enjoy?
+Enjoy.